ayyammal-g/march_code_jam_madness_modellers/README.md

 ### How to Run:

-Download NCAAM_final.ipynb notebook and run all the cells.
+Download NCAAM_final_without_names.ipynb notebook and run all the cells.